-Regular collection schedules for recycling and garbage has
+Regular collection schedules for recycling, garbage and yard waste has

 resumed in unincorporated Monroe County.
 This includes all areas that are

 Please make sure recycling put in bins is not contaminated

 with hurricane debris.

 No hazardous waste/electronic waste items should be put

 outside if possible.
 These items should be taken to any of the County’s three

 transfer stations.
 At this time, hazardous waste collection is accepted during

 all transfer station hours, which are Monday – Saturday, 8 am. to 3:30 p.m.